jmalloc/echo-server/README.md

 ## Behavior

 - Any messages sent from a websocket client are echoed as a websocket message.
-- Visit `/.ws` in a browser for a basic UI to connect and send websocket messages.
+- Requests to a file named `.ws` under any path serve a basic UI to connect and send websocket messages.
-- Request `/.sse` to receive the echo response via server-sent events.
+- Requests to a file named `.sse` under any path streams server-sent events.
 - Request any other URL to receive the echo response in plain text.

 ## Configuration